ayoungh/Rest-API/readme.md

 ## TODO

 - [ ] Add more tests
-- [ ] Add HATEOS to self document API
+- [x] Add basic HATEOS to self document API - I may extend this
 - [ ] Add authentication of some sort to the API